-(1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing and managing such hedge and for maintaining the Volatility Index during the term of the notes through, among other things, the daily rebalancing adjustment amount.
-For additional related information, please see "Additional Key Terms" on page TS-1 of this term sheet and "Use of Proceeds and Hedging" on page PS-8 of the accompanying product supplement no. 214-A-I.

-(2) If the notes priced today, J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$13.50 per \$1,000 principal amount note and would use approximately \$1.00 per \$1,000 principal amount of that commission to allow selling concessions to other affiliated or unaffiliated dealers.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing and managing such hedge and for maintaining the Volatility Index during the term of the notes through, among other things, the daily rebalancing adjustment amount.
+Our affiliates do not intend to hedge any unsold portion of the offering described below and will not realize any profit from hedging those notes, including any portion of the daily rebalancing adjustment amount with respect to those notes, until those notes have been purchased by investors.
+For additional related information, please see "Additional Key Terms" on page TS-1 of this term sheet and "Use of Proceeds and Hedging" on page PS-32 of the accompanying product supplement no. 17-I. - (2) If the notes priced today, J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$13.60 per \$1,000 principal amount note.
 In no event will the commission received by JPMS, which includes concessions to be allowed to other dealers, exceed \$20.00 per \$1,000 principal amount note.

 JPMS, as an agent, will also receive the aggregate profits generated from the deduction of the volatility index fee of 0.75% per annum (which will apply only to the exposure to the Volatility Index provided by the 25% Volatility Overlay Factor) to cover ongoing payments related to the distribution of the notes and as a structuring fee for developing the notes.
 A portion of the volatility index fee may also be used to allow selling concessions to other dealers.
-Payments constituting underwriting compensation will not exceed a total of 8% of offering proceeds.
-See "Selected Purchase Considerations - Potential Return Enhancement Through the Strategic Volatility Overlay" in this term sheet and "Plan of Distribution (Conflicts of Interest)" beginning on page PS-76 of the accompanying product supplement no. 214-A-I.
+Our affiliates do not intend to hedge any unsold portion of the offering described below.
+Accordingly, JPMS will not receive the aggregate profits generated from the deduction of the index fee of 0.75% per annum on the unsold portion of the notes until those notes have been purchased by investors.
+See "Selected Purchase Considerations - Potential Return Enhancement Through the Strategic Volatility Overlay" in this term sheet and "Plan of Distribution (Conflicts of Interest)" beginning on page PS-74 of the accompanying product supplement no. 17-I.